A Mother’s Day email campaign guide: how to honor all moms with empathy + 19 brand examples

 And, for those shoppers who tend to be more forgetful, the email also includes a helpful reminder of the actual date of Mother’s Day so they can plan accordingly.

-Not only does Beachly’s Mother’s Day email promote inclusivity for mothers of all kinds, it also gives a subtle nod to the convenience of shopping from your couch, reassuring you that you don’t have to leave your home in order to make your purchase.
+Beachly’s Mother’s Day email design not only promotes inclusivity for mother figures of all kinds, it also gives a subtle nod to the convenience of shopping from your couch—reassuring subscribers that they don’t have to leave their home in order to make mom’s day.

 Subject line: Tomorrow is Mother’s Day

-One of Brazil’s most well-known apparel brands, FARM Rio, gears their Mother’s Day email towards last-minute holiday shoppers.
-You know the ones—the people who wait until the eleventh hour to buy their gifts.
+One of Brazil’s most well-known apparel brands, FARM Rio, caters their Mother’s Day email toward last-minute holiday shoppers.
+You know the ones—the people who wait until the 11th hour to buy their gifts.

-FARM Rio provides a solution that requires very little planning and a present that customers can purchase in a matter of clicks—a gift card.
+FARM Rio provides a solution that requires very little planning in the form of a present customers can purchase in a matter of clicks: a gift card.

-The email itself not only encapsulates the holiday rush to buy a gift, but also the seasonal spirit of spring by offering a timely discount code in the header section.
+The email itself encapsulates not only the holiday rush to buy a gift, but also the seasonal spirit of spring by offering a timely coupon code in the header section.

 Subject line: 💗I Got It For My Mama💗- Shop The Mother’s Day Collection

-Some brands, like Alice & Wonder, have dedicated Mother’s Day product collections.
-Their Mother’s Day email includes curated photos of some of the items shoppers could buy for their mom or for moms to gift themselves.
+Some brands, like Alice & Wonder, offer dedicated Mother’s Day product collections.
+Their Mother’s Day gift guide includes curated photos of some of the items shoppers could buy for their mom, or for moms to gift themselves.

-From fashionable apparel to quirky coffee (and wine) mugs, Alice & Wonder makes it easy for consumers to find something their mother will appreciate, without having to browse multiple websites or product pages.
+From fashionable apparel to quirky coffee and wine mugs, this product selection from Alice & Wonder makes it easy for consumers to find something their mother will appreciate, without having to browse multiple websites or product pages.

-The email subject line is a clever nod to the famous hip-hop song, “I Got It From My Momma,” which is a fun way to entice subscribers to click on the email.
+This example of an email subject line is a clever nod to the famous hip-hop song, “I Got It From My Momma,” which is a light-hearted way to entice subscribers to open the email.

-Once inside, there’s a clear call-to-action (CTA): Pre-order your items now, so that they arrive in time for the holiday!
+Inside, there’s a clear call to action (CTA): Pre-order your items now so they arrive in time for the holiday.

 Subject line: Mother’s Day Gift Guide

-Luxury jewelry brand Ippolita’s Mother’s Day email uses language and imagery to put mothers front-and-center.
+Luxury jewelry brand Ippolita’s Mother’s Day email uses language and imagery that puts mothers front and center.
 The products displayed in the email come secondary to the touching pictures of mothers and daughters—including one from the brand’s founder Ippolita Rostagno herself.

-This email also includes quotes from famous artists throughout in an effort to convey some of the different roles mothers may play in people’s lives.
+This email also sprinkles quotes from famous artists throughout in an effort to convey some of the different roles mothers may play in people’s lives.